 - Needing increasing amounts of psilocybin over time to produce desired effects.

-In order to be diagnosed with a psilocybin addiction, the individual must demonstrate 2 or more of the above symptoms within a 12-month period 10.
+In order to be diagnosed with a psilocybin addiction, the individual must demonstrate 2 or more of the above symptoms within a 12-month period.10

 American Addiction Centers maintains a strong partnership with a large group of insurance companies at our addiction treatment facilities.
-Start the journey to recovery and find out instantly if your insurance provider may be able to cover all or part of the cost of rehab and associated therapies.
+Start the journey to recovery and find out instantly using the form below if your health insurance provider may be able to cover all or part of the cost of rehab and associated therapies.

 Magic Mushroom Addiction Treatment Levels of Care